Supporting solutions to the challenge of delivering early years entitlements

 - Progress Sharing Meetings (PS Meetings) each term for local authorities

-- Each local authority to have a nominated Programme Adviser
+- Each local authority had a nominated Programme Adviser

-- A programme of In-depth sessions to look at issues, barriers and solutions in detail
+- A programme of In-depth sessions looked at issues, barriers and solutions in detail

-- Training for providers offering extended information following LED events): flexible staffing, occupancy rates, business remodelling, economies of scale and scope.
+- Training and information for providers: flexible staffing, occupancy rates, business remodelling, economies of scale and scope.

 - Online resources for local authorities posted on LGA Knowledge Hub

-- Online resources for providers posted on www.childcareworks.co.uk with signpost information on Foundation Years website and email.
+- Online resources for providers with signpost information on the Foundation Years website and email.

-- Direct support for local authorities and Early Implementers on a targeted basis: one-to-one and small group, business and action planning, childcare sufficiency assessment, local strategy and partnership facilitation, management support/briefings.
+- Direct support for local authorities on a targeted basis: one-to-one and small group, business and action planning, childcare sufficiency assessment, local strategy and partnership facilitation, management support/briefings.